 - Smart Home Compatibility: Make sure that a smart switch works with your preferred smart assistant before spending any money.
-Most smart switches work with Google Assistant and Alexa, but Apple HomeKit and Z-Wave options are rare.
+Most smart switches work with Amazon Alexa and Google Assistant, but Apple HomeKit and Z-Wave options are rare.
 (The WeMo switch works with HomeKit, and the GE Enbrighten switch works with Z-Wave.)

 Keep in mind that smart switches and dimmers can’t change the color of your lights, and that smart dimming features will only worth with dimmable bulbs (which are much cheaper than smart bulbs).

 Now that you have an idea of what you’re looking at, it’s time to hop right in.
 Here are the best smart switches and dimmers in 2020.